TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 6. Product Report Tab.

 == Changelog ==
+= 5.9.0 (26.07.2021) =
+* Enhancement - Introduced UTM tags to be added to reminder email links to help with Google Analytics.
+* Tweak - Added a filter to hide SKU in reminder emails.
+* Tweak - Removed the Action Scheduler library from the plugin.
+The plugin will now use the library from WooCommerce.
+* Tweak - The test email field will now be pre-populated with the email address of the logged-in user.
+* Fix - Made the plugin compatible with PHP 8.0
+* Fix - No reminder emails were being sent to WC orders with the status Pending Payment and Failed.
+* Fix - Undefined was displayed for cart status when clicking on View Details in the Abandoned Orders page.
+This was later replaced by valid cart status.

 = 5.8.8 (06.04.2021) =
 * Enhancement - Introduced Abandoned & Recovered Cart data graph in the plugin dashboard.
 * Tweak - Updated the Pro settings to reflect the new settings included in the Pro Version.